Street art: Copyright

 In 2005, Banksy's Wall and Piece included in the publisher notes that "Copyright is for losers ©™".

-Under United States law, works of street art should be able to find copyright protection as long as they are legally installed and can fulfil two additional conditions; originality in the work, and that it is fixed in a tangible medium.
+Under United States law, works of street art should be able to find copyright protection as long as they are legally installed and can fulfill two additional conditions: originality in the work, and that it is fixed in a tangible medium.
 This copyright would then survive for the lifespan of the artist plus 70 years.
 In case there is a collaboration between two artists, both would hold joint ownership in the copyright.
 Street artists also hold moral rights in their work, independent of economic rights arising from copyright.
 These include the right to integrity and the right to attribution.
 Recently, street art has started to gain recognition among art critics, and some major companies have found themselves in trouble for using this art without permission for advertising.
 In such a case, H&M, a fast fashion retailer used street art by Jason "Revok" Williams in an advertisement series.
 In response to Williams' 'Cease and Desist' notice, however, H&M filed a lawsuit, alleging that since the work is a "product of criminal conduct", it cannot be protected by copyright.
 This view has been taken earlier too, in the cases of Villa v.
 Pearson Education and Moschino and Jeremy Tierney.
 In all three cases, before the judge could make a ruling on the issue of the illegality of the art, settlements were reached.
 These companies typically settle out of court to avoid costly, time-consuming litigation.

 When it comes to the question of the destruction of street art, the United States has applied the Visual Artists Right Act (VARA) to introduce moral rights into copyright law.
 In English v.
 BFC & R East 11th Street LLC and Pollara v.
 Seymour, it was held that this Act was inapplicable to works of art placed illicitly.
 A distinction was also made between the removable and non-removable works, indicating that if a work can be removed trivially, it cannot be destroyed, irrespective of its legal status.
 Another important factor considered by the court in the latter case was whether the artwork was "of a recognized stature".

 In a case where a group of artists was awarded $6.7 million, the judge held that the art was not made without permission of the owner of the building, and that an important factor was that the demolition was done ahead of the intended date, indicating willful thought.